marijnh/Eloquent-JavaScript/05_higher_order.md

 To find the scripts in the data set that are still in use, the following function might be helpful.
-It filters out the elements in an array that don't pass a test.
+It filters out the elements in an array that don't pass a test:

 ```
 function filter(array, test) {